WhiskeySockets/baileys.wiki-site/docs/socket/group-management.md

 WhatsApp group support is pivotal for many users of this library.
 To this end, Baileys has very extensive group support.

 ## Group creation / join
+To create a group, you can use the `socket.createGroup()` function.

 ## Participant modifications
 // Includes participant join requests